ucla-data-archive/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 * Consider your current metadata practices - do they follow any schema or incorporate any vocabularies?
 Are your metadata fields described and documented explicitly?

 *Learn more*
-* Review some of the vocabularies and thesauri related to archaeological data including Getty Vocabularies at <http://www.getty.edu/research/tools/vocabularies/index.html> and  Perio.dO at <http://perio.do/en/>.
+* Review some of the vocabularies and thesauri related to archaeological data including Getty Vocabularies at <http://www.getty.edu/research/tools/vocabularies/index.html> and  Perio.dO at <http://perio.do/en/> and consider whether these vocabularies could be incorporated into your data practices and workflow.
-* Consider whether these vocabularies could be incorporated into your data practices and workflow.
+* Focus on a specific research question you have worked on recently and draw a diagram that displays all of the data and metadata required to answer that question.
+Consider how different components relate to each other and connect them visually.
+Add notes about which vocabularies and thesauri could be utilized and where they fit into the diagram.
+Congratulations- you now have a data model!
+This model serves as a starting point for organizing your data and building a database and/or workflow.

 *Challenge me*
 * Create a data dictionary (metadata field, type, definition, controlled vocabulary status) for a current or future project based on the metadata recommendations in the Guides to Good Practice.